csiebler/csiebler.github.io/content/posts/optimizing-latency-azure-openai.md

 }
 ```

 Overall cost per call is 15 tokens, which would cost us `30 days * 24 hours * 60 minutes * 4 requests/minute * 15 tokens * $0.002 / 1000 tokens = $5.2 / month` per region in a month.
 Not sure if we need to test every every 15 seconds, or if every minute is sufficient.
+In terms of requests/minute, Azure OpenAI gives 1440 requests/minute per region and subscription, so sacrificing 4 calls is less than 0.3%.

 Running the script over a period yields data such as:
 ```